 || biography||| recordings||| reviews||| catalog||| photos||| academia||| contact|

-1992 and 1993, he served as Associate Artist for the Indiana Repertory
+From 1992 to 1996, he served as Associate Artist for the Indiana Repertory

 Theatre.
-He was on the designers' team and has written the music for
+He was on the designers' team, wroting the music and sound designs for

 Cherry Orchard", "A Thousand Cranes", "Much

 Ado About Nothing" , and "The Magnificent Ambersons."

 Highly favorable reviews on the impact of his music have appeared in